nocapro/tool-generation-protocol/dev-docs/repomix.md

 1.  **Reuse or Forge**: Check if a tool exists.
 If not, write it.
 2.  **No One-Offs**: Do not execute arbitrary scripts.
 Create a reusable tool in 'tools/'.
 3.  **Strict Typing**: All tools must be written in TypeScript.
 No 'any', no 'unknown'.
+4.  **Database Interaction**: You MUST use the 'exec_sql' tool to interact with the database.
+Do not write tools that attempt to connect to a database themselves.

 # CODING STANDARDS (The 8 Commandments)